androAkash/Social/README.md

 working on showing images
-work done in showing image have to show username and profile work done in show username and profile picture
+work done in showing image have to show username and profile work done in show username and profile picture work done in search function work on some ui in search fragment